Thomas Howard, 1st Earl of Suffolk: Naval exploits

 In December 1584, he was restored in blood as Lord Thomas Howard.
 Lord Thomas commanded the Golden Lion in the attack on the Spanish Armada.
 On 25 July 1588, the Golden Lion was one of the three ships that counter-attacked the Spanish galleasses protecting the Saint Anne.
 He was knighted the next day aboard Ark Royal by his kinsman, Admiral Lord Howard of Effingham.

 In 1591, he was sent with a squadron to the Azores which was to waylay the Spanish treasure fleets from America.
 However, one fleet reached Spain before his arrival, and the second would not arrive in the islands until September.
 Forced by the long delay to land his sick and repair his ships, he was barely able to re-ballast and get to sea off Flores in time when his scouts reported an arriving fleet.
 To his horror, this proved to be, not the treasure fleet, but a powerful Spanish force dispatched from Ferrol to destroy his squadron.
 All of Howard's fleet escaped, by the barest of margins, except Revenge, commanded by the squadron's vice-admiral, Sir Richard Grenville.
 Revenge, some distance from the remainder of the fleet, attempted to break through the Castilian Squadron and was forced to surrender after a long fight, in which Revenge was virtually destroyed and Grenville mortally wounded.

-In 1596, Howard served as vice-admiral of the expedition against Cadiz, which defeated a Spanish fleet and captured the town.
+In 1596, Howard served as vice-admiral of the expedition against Cádiz, which defeated a Spanish fleet and captured the town.
 Favoured by Queen Elizabeth, he was installed as a Knight of the Garter in April 1597, and in June sailed with the unsuccessful expedition to the Azores, which he had partly funded.